Did you “spring clean” your business operations with new productivity tools at the beginning of the year?

 10. Join Trello communities such as Trello Slack community to draw inspiration from.

-11. Use Trello Power-Ups and the automation feature, Butler.
+11. Using Trello Power-Ups and the automation feature, Butler.

 These are third-party apps and tools that have advanced features unique to your business added to the already rich features in Trello.
 Examples include Calendar which syncs with Google Calendar, Google Drive and Custom Fields.